Samnang1111/SpendWiseApp/README.md

   ```

 ### 📂 **Step 3: Run the Application**
+1. Install the recommended SQLite extensions for VS Code (SQLite Viewer, SQLite3 Editor).
-1. Navigate to the project directory.
+2. Navigate to the project directory.
-2. Run the main application:
+3. Run the main application:
    ```bash
    python main.py
    ```